 This lesson plan template aligns well with teachers who desire a bit more structure when planning lessons.

-For teachers who need even more structure when planning weekly activities, the simple lesson plan template below works well.
+For teachers who need even more structure when planning weekly activities, the template below works well.

 It’s basic yet includes every important element teachers need in order to carry out a great lesson.

-Whether you use them directly in Google Slides or print them in PDF format, you’ll have a resource that caters to your planning needs.
+Whether you use them directly in Google Slides/Google Docs or print them in PDF format, you’ll have a resource that caters to your planning needs.

-And when you’re ready to transition to paperless prep, consider using one of these lesson planning apps, designed especially with teachers in mind.
+And when you’re ready to transition to paperless lesson planning, consider using one of these lesson planning apps, designed especially with teachers in mind.